 1 Month Unlimited Membership: $160

 Annual Unlimited Membership: $1250

 Depending on the time of day, busyness of the class and when you arrive, there’s potential for a heavy traffic jam between the sign-in desk, small walkway area to the back, and within the small change rooms.
 The open layout of the spin room also means that if people are running late (which many people were for our class), they can slide onto a bike relatively unnoticed.
 However it can make for a distracting start to the class as people leaving from the previous ride need to walk through/beside the next class.
 Because the open-concept spin room is housed in the basement of an old heritage building on king, the street windows and time of day dictate the type of light you’ll get for your class.
-Unlike many spin studios we’ve been to that have a separate spin room that’s purposefully dark, Quad will only feel that way at night or early mornings.
-Middle of the day classes, like our Sunday 10:30 am, are bright and awakening.
-We enjoyed the switch-up but it’s noticeable if you’re used to getting hardcore into your ride in the solace of a dark spin room.
+Unlike many spin studios that have a separate spin room that’s purposefully dark, Quad will only feel that way at night or early mornings.
+Middle of the day classes are bright and awakening.
+We enjoyed the switch-up but it’s noticeable if you’re used to getting hardcore into your ride in the solace of a dark room.